Leander-s/drone/README.txt

     To build only one subprojects and tests (if given), run build.py or rebuild.py in the subprojects folder.

+IMPORTANT:
+    as of right now, you MUST manually set the COM port/dev file for the usb connection to the pico transceiver otherwise, it might just not be the right port the port can be set in drone/code/general/communications/ground/pc_side/src/main.c

 drone/code/pico/*:
     This is where some tests for the pico and the pico-sdk are